-As the name suggests, Pam’s HarvestCraft is all about crop tending.
-This ever-growing mod adds a whopping 1400+ new items and foods to Minecraft, giving your character a more healthier diet than ever before.
-Highlights from the mod include 80 new crops (including cotton for string), 50 fruit or item bearing trees, beekeeping, six harvestable bushes, 19 new fish.
+As the name suggests, Pam’s HarvestCraft 2 is all about crop tending.
+Split into four different packages, this ever-growing mod adds a huge amount of new items and foods to Minecraft, giving your character a healthier diet than ever before.
+Highlights from the mod include 70+ new crops (including cotton for string), 45+ fruit or item-bearing trees, and over 120+ new foods.

 If that wasn’t enough, many of the mod’s resources can then be processed via the presser block to make them into various commodities.
 All these new resources can be sold via the shipping block, which enables you to acquire a decent amount of money.
 If you’re a fan of Harvest Moon and Stardew Valley, then you’ll feel right at home with this mod.

 - Placeable cake blocks for all of the new cakes.